ls1intum/Artemis/supporting_scripts/playwright/README.md

 ## 3. Setup Playwright and run Playwright in UI-mode

 Simply run: `startPlaywright.sh`.
 This will install the necessary dependencies for playwright and start it in UI mode.
+If you already have playwright installed, you can also start playwright directly from the `src/test/playwright` directory with `npm run playwright:open`.